aidan-mundy/aidan-mundy/README.md

 ### Hello, hello.
 How goes it? 👋
 I am currently writing code as a:
+- SWE at Fidelity Investments
-- Computer Science student at Northeastern University
+- CS student at Northeastern University
 - Software Mentor on FRC Team 246 Overclocked
 - Developer on the Roblu Scouting Team